saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </rpc-reply>
 ```

-The previous output was shortened to just display just the things we will need, which are the following element nodes:
+The previous output displays the element nodes we are interested in:
 - neighbor-id
 - neighbor-address
 - interface-name